inabikarilibrary/inalib/inapedia/players/polish/terewsant.md

 # Terewsant

 Terewsant is a Polish :poland: player, maining Nomash.
+He is known for utilizing off-meta character combinations, as well as for his aggressive scoring angles.

+Terewsant is also a prominent TO, serving as main TO for the [Icicle Palace](../../tournaments/icicle/iciclemain.md) tournaments, as well as organizing several high profile tournaments, most notably the [2024 World Cup](../../tournaments/worldcup24.md).

 ## Achievements